 It was estimated that the activated carbon required would be capable of adsorbing approximately 20% of its own weight which meant that a total of 0.6 tonnes of “contaminants” could be adsorbed within the carbon giving an estimated effective carbon life of at least 12 months.

 The Carbon Adsorber was housed in a GRP clad Polypropylene constructed housing.

 The adsorber was internally split between general purpose activated carbon and used to remove in general basic and neutral odorous components in the gas stream and impregnated activated carbon used to remove in general acidic odorous components and act as a polishing bed.
 The total retention time within the Adsorber is approximately 2 secs.

 The basket for the retention of the annular carbon bed was constructed from type 304 stainless steel of fully welded construction with access panels for ease of removal of the carbon during changeout procedures.
 Mechanically the basket was designed to contain the weight of carbon as a self-supporting unit.

 The bulk of the system and carbon adsorber was installed onto a purpose designed steel platform which provided access via a ladder up to the plant to enable ease of maintenance.
-The system was designed to be capable of handling 5,200 m3/h of contaminated air and was powered via a polypropylene centrifugal fan unit.
+The system was designed to be capable of handling up to 6,000 m3/h of contaminated air and was powered via a polypropylene centrifugal fan unit.
 A range of polypropylene field ductwork and dampers was installed to connect the five effluent tanks and provide efficient containment.

 The control panel consists of a coated sheet steel, wall mounted enclosure protected to IP55 containing an Allen Bradley programmable controller complete with HMI touch screen for incorporation into a SCADA system for overall control of the system.
 The control panel is capable of providing the SCADA monitoring and datalogging of a number of critical parameters.